 Nearshoring in Amsterdam Standard

-Amsterdam Standard is the company with significant experience in nearshoring.
+Amsterdam Standard is a software development company with significant experience in nearshoring.
 With headquarters in Amsterdam and a talented team of developers in Poland, we are ready to get your challenging project on board.
 We are the team you can rely on - proved by the many Dutch companies in a long-term partnership with Amsterdam Standard.

-The launching process of nearshoring worker/ team from Amsterdam Standard
+The launching process of dedicated worker/ team from Amsterdam Standard

 The hiring process of nearshore specialists looks pretty similar to the usual hiring process: CV submitting, phone, and face to face interviews, but without any risks for your party.
 Our specialists in different fields of IT are ready to work on your upcoming or existing projects.
 Get in touch with us to find your new IT colleague.